-Seven (7) studies used the Rome criteria (in general, even though the Rome criteria does not define it) to define therapy resistant constipation.
-Among them, one study used the Rome IV criteria without s specific duration of treatment.[22]
-Five (5) studies, used Rome III criteria with a definitive duration of treatment.[24, 42, 43, 59, 61] One RCT defined therapy resistant constipation fulfilling the Rome IV criteria for 3 or more months.[49]
-Ten (10) studies did not provide a clear definition for therapy resistant constipation.[17, 29-32, 50, 55-58] (Figure 2)
+Seven studies used the Rome criteria (in general, even though the Rome criteria does not define it) to define therapy-resistant constipation.
+Among them, one study used the Rome IV criteria without s specific duration of treatment.22 Five studies used Rome III criteria with a definitive duration of treatment.^{24 42 43 59 61} One RCT (Ranodmised controlled trial) defined therapy-resistant constipation fulfilling the Rome IV criteria for three or more months.49 10 studies did not provide a clear definition for therapy-resistant constipation^{17 29-32 50 55-58} (figure 2).